omar-polo/blog/resources/posts/localization-of-dates-in-web-pages.md

 that just can't be interpreted correctly.
-The user will probably assume that since the site is in English the date is probably in the format `month/day/year`, while it may be according to its locale and thus be interpreted as `day/month/year`.
+The user will probably assume that since the site is in English the date is probably in the format `month/day/year`, while it may be according to his locale and thus be interpreted as `day/month/year`.

 The fundamental problem here is a lack of context between the